isaackps/decentralized-renderer-test/README.md

 To stay as simple and less opinionated as possible, these are omitted:

 - Styling libraries.
-(Recommended to use [Tailwind](https://tailwindcss.com/docs/installation), otherwise can use modules.css directly)
+(Recommended to use [Tailwind](https://tailwindcss.com/docs/installation), otherwise can use module.css directly)
 - Testing frameworks.
 - [Core components](https://github.com/Open-Attestation/decentralized-renderer-react-template/tree/master/examples/core).
 - CI pipelines.